-Peer Discourse Sessions (May-June 2020 and December 2020)
+Peer Discourse Sessions (May/June)

-We conducted 13 peer discourse sessions (a form of focus group) in May and June 2020 and nine sessions in December 2020.
-These sessions explored participants' thinking about major issues in American society, including health, the economy, government, and racism.

-In the sessions conducted in May and June, we asked participants to think about these issues in the past, present, and future in an attempt to collect information about broader mindsets rather than just thinking about the pandemic.
-The sessions then turned to lengthy discussions about a specific topic-the economy, government, or health.
-In the final five of the 13 sessions, we added a dedicated set of questions on the racial justice protests, which were just beginning to happen at this time following the murder of George Floyd, to understand how participants were making sense of the protests and the issues at stake in them.
+We conducted thirteen peer discourse sessions (a form of focus group) in May and June 2020, to explore participants' thinking about major issues in American society, including health, the economy, government, and racism.
+We asked participants to think about these issues in the past, present, and future in an attempt to collect information about broader mindsets, rather than just thinking about the pandemic.
+In the final five sessions, we added a dedicated set of questions on the racial justice protests, which were just beginning to happen at this time following the murder of George Floyd, to understand how participants were making sense of the protests and the issues at stake in them.